Muddit: Liberating Generation Beyond Text-to-Image with a Unified Discrete Diffusion Model: Experiment

-\begin{enumerate}[leftmargin=1.5em,label=\textbf{\arabic*.}] \item \textbf{Pretraining.} We pretrain \name{} for 70K steps with a batch size of 1024, using the unified objective across both modalities.
+\begin{enumerate}[leftmargin=1.5em,label=\textbf{\arabic*.}] \item \textbf{Pretraining.} We pretrain \name{} for 100K steps with a batch size of 1024, using the unified objective across both modalities.
 Text inputs are truncated to a maximum of 77 tokens, and images are resized to $512 \times 512$.
-The pretraining corpus consists of 2 million image–text pairs, re-captioned using Qwen2.5-VL-3B for improved consistency.
-Each batch is evenly split between text-to-image and image-to-text samples to enable joint training in both directions. \item \textbf{Supervised Fine-tuning.} After pretraining, we fine-tune the model on a combination of instruction-following datasets, including LLaVA-Instruct-150K and the MG-LLaVA tuning set.
+The pretraining corpus consists of 8 million image–text pairs, re-captioned using Qwen2.5-VL-3B for improved consistency.
+Each batch is evenly split between text-to-image and image-to-text samples to enable joint training in both directions. \item \textbf{Instruction tuning.} After pretraining, we fine-tune the model on a combination of 1 million instruction-following samples, including LLaVA-Instruct-150K, ALLaVA, SA-1B, and the VQAv2 training set.
 During this stage, only the answer portion of each prompt is masked.
-Additionally, we construct a curated dataset of 500K high-quality image–text pairs to support multi-task training on VQA and image generation.
+Additionally, we construct a curated dataset of 1 million high-quality image–text pairs to support multi-task training on VQA and image generation.
 Following the task instructions embedded in each sample, \name{} learns to produce long-form answers, concise replies, and image captions via task-specific prompting. \end{enumerate}

-We present both quantitative and qualitative results for T2I and I2T tasks in the following sections.
+We present both quantitative and qualitative results for the T2I and I2T tasks in the following sections.
 Additional experiments and ablation studies are provided in the Appendix.